 Guinea has attended some meetings of the convention, including the First Review Conference in Dubrovnik, Croatia in September 2015.
-It was invited to, but did not attend, the convention’s Ninth Meeting of States Parties in September 2019.
+It was invited to, but did not attend, the first part of the convention’s Second Review Conference held virtually in November 2020.

-Guinea was absent from the vote on a UN General Assembly (UNGA) resolution urging universalization and implementation of the Convention on Cluster Munitions in December 2019.
-Previously, in 2015–2018, Guinea voted in favor of the annual UNGA resolution promoting the convention.
+Guinea voted in favor of a UN General Assembly (UNGA) resolution urging universalization and implementation of the Convention on Cluster Munitions in December 2020.
+It previously voted in favor of the annual UNGA resolution in 2015–2018.

 Guinea has not elaborated its views on certain important issues relating to its interpretation and implementation of the convention, including the prohibition on assistance, transit, foreign stockpiling, and investment in production of cluster munitions.

 Guinea is a State Party to the Mine Ban Treaty.
-It is not party to the Convention on Conventional Weapons.
+It is not party to the Convention on Conventional Weapons (CCW).

 Use, production, transfer, and stockpiling

 Guinea is not known to have used, produced, or exported cluster munitions.

 Guinea imported cluster munitions and is believed to currently possess a stockpile.
 Moldova has reported that it transferred 860 9M27K cluster munition rockets, each containing 30 fragmentation submunitions, to Guinea in the year 2000 for use in its 220mm Uragan multi-barrel rocket launchers.